LSSU Student Handbook

 Credit for Work Experience/Military

-Possible credit for work experience is reviewed by the dean of the college or by the chair of the appropriate department.
+Possible credit for work experience is reviewed by the dean of the college or by the chair of the appropriate school.
 University credit may also be granted for educational training programs and for passing CLEP tests.
-Credit for military experience is also reviewed by the dean of the college or by the chair of the department.
-You will need a military transcript-either an AARTS, Dantes or DD294-in order to have your military experience reviewed.
-Two years of active military service with an honorable discharge are required for recreational activity credit to be granted.
+Credit for military experience is also reviewed by the dean of the college or by the chair of the school.
+You will need a military transcript-either an AARTS, Dantes or DD294-in order to have your military experience reviewed by the Registrar’s Office.
+Two years of active military service and an honorable discharge are required for recreational activity credit to be granted.

 It is your instructor’s responsibility to determine your grade for a course.
 A Change of Grade form is sent to the registrar if your instructor decides that a grade change is necessary.
-You have two years to appeal a grade.
+You have 30 days to appeal a grade.
+(See Grade Appeal Policy in the Academic Catalog).

 Repeating a Course